opentext-idol/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/PART_I.md

 ![detections](./figs/detections.png)

-> Take a closer look at the included `drawObjects.lua` to see how the elements of the overlays and object class key were added.
+> TIP: Take a closer look at the included `drawObjects.lua` to see how the elements of the overlays and object class key were added.
 To read more about IDOL Media Server's drawing functions, see the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Lua/Draw/_Drawing.htm).

 ## PART II - Build a custom recognizer